berettavexee/Chaussette/README.md

 - API, cold shutdown, open vessel
 - AN/RRA, hot shutdown on Reactor Residual Heat Remover
 - AN/GV, hot shutdown on steam generator
-- RP, Reactor in operaiton
+- RP, Reactor in operation

 If not specified, temperatures are in degrees Celcius and pressures in absolute bar.